 Foodie graduates tend to settle down in food and beverage establishments.
-Catering and nightclub jobs combine hospitality with events management, restaurants provide a wide range of working experiences around the globe, and newer fads like food trucks offer unique work experiences.
+Catering and nightclub jobs combine hospitality with events management, restaurants provide a wide range of working experiences around the globe, and the relatively more recent trend of food trucks offer unique work experiences.

 Tourism jobs include destination management, tour packages, and excursions.
 Last year, tourism sector growth outpaced global economic growth for the 6th straight year.
 If you're seeking a steady career that could take you anywhere around the globe, consider joining the ranks of EHL grads working in tourism.

 From festivals to fashion shows, concerts to conferences, events jobs need creative problem-solvers -- skills that hospitality graduates learn in education and internship.
-If you're the type of person who thrives in chaos, you might love the bustle of working in events.
+If you're the type of person who thrives in chaos, and is highly organized, you might love the bustle of working in events.

 Sports & Recreation